 Supportive services are important to the well-being of Whitehorse residents.
-Facilities such as emergency shelters, harm reduction centres, or social/ supportive/ transitional housing all provide critical services to members of the community during their most vulnerable moments.
+Facilities such as emergency shelters, harm reduction centres, or social/supportive/transitional housing all provide critical services to members of the community during their most vulnerable moments.
+Service providers are responsible for identifying suitable locations for supportive social service facilities.

-Service providers must identify suitable locations for supportive social service facilities.
-The location of these facilities should ensure a safe and harmonious environment for clients accessing supportive social services, and surrounding community members.
+8.15 The location of supportive service facilities should ensure a safe and harmonious environment for clients accessing supportive social services, and surrounding community members.